hjnpark/QCARWorkflow/README.md

 wf = Workflow(ds = ds, client = client, spec_name = 'sp_spec_test', initial = 'some_example.xyz').energy(method = 'b3lyp', basis = '6-31g(d)', compute = True)
 print(ds.get_records(method = 'b3lyp', program = 'psi4'))
 ```
 The input xyz file here has to have molecule names in the comment lines.
 The names are used as the molecule names stored in the dataset for the single point energy calculations.
-The commands for chcking status of "Dataset" and "OptimizationDataset" aren't same.
 More details about the collections (dataset) can be found [here](http://docs.qcarchive.molssi.org/projects/QCPortal/en/stable/collections.html).
-The next version of QCAWorkflow will provide more consistent ways of navigating calculation result and status throughout the different types of dataset.
+The next version of QCARWorkflow will provide more convenient ways of navigating calculation result and status throughout the different types of dataset.

 ### 3. QCArchive Infrastructure
 The full documentation of QCArchive Infrastructure can be found [here](http://docs.qcarchive.molssi.org/en/latest/).
 It conatins all the information regarding different compartments and APIs.